Architecture of England: Tudor transition

 The Tudor period constitutes a transitional phase, in which the organic continuity and technical innovation of the medieval era gave way to centuries in which architecture was dominated by a succession of attempts to revive earlier styles.

 The Perpendicular Gothic style reached its culmination in the reign of Henry VII and the early years of Henry VIII, with the construction of King's College Chapel, Cambridge and Henry VII's Chapel at Westminster Abbey.
 However, the Reformation brought an effective halt to church-building in England which continued in most parts of the country until the 19th century.

 By the time of Henry VII's accession castle-building in England had come to an end and under the Tudors ostentatious unfortified country houses and palaces became widespread, built either in stone or in brick, which first became a common building material in England in this period.
 Characteristic features of the early Tudor style included imposing gatehouses (a vestige of the castle), flattened pointed arches in the Perpendicular Gothic manner, square-headed windows, decoratively shaped gables and large ornate chimneys.
 Outstanding surviving examples of early Tudor palatial architecture include Hampton Court Palace and Layer Marney Tower.

 Over the course of the 16th century Classical features derived from the Renaissance architecture of Italy exerted an increasing influence, initially on surface decoration but in time shaping the entire design of buildings, while the use of medieval features declined.
 This development gave rise to palatial stone dwellings or prodigy houses such as Hardwick Hall and Montacute House.

+At the vernacular level, the Tudor period is traditionally considered to represent the start of the Great Rebuilding.
+Many manor houses and farmhouses were built or rebuilt at this time, with first floor rooms replacing the traditional open hall.